-During the second year, fellows rotate through 4 clinical blocks at Yale-New Haven Hospital, focused on hematology: (1) 1.5 months on the Bone Marrow Transplantation unit; (2) two months on the Hematology Consult Service, where fellows provide consultative services in the discipline of hematology to patients on the general wards and intensive care units at Yale-New Haven Hospital; (3) 1.5 mo on the Adult Leukemia/Lymphoma Unit, where fellows participate in the acute care of patients with hematologic malignancies and complications of transplantation.
+During the second year, fellows rotate through 4 clinical blocks at Yale-New Haven Hospital, focused on hematology: (1) 1.5 months on the Bone Marrow Transplantation unit; (2) two months on the Hematology Consult Service, where fellows provide consultative services in the discipline of hematology to patients on the general wards and intensive care units at Yale-New Haven Hospital; (3) 1.5 months on the Adult Leukemia/Lymphoma Unit, where fellows participate in the acute care of patients with hematologic malignancies and complications of transplantation.
 (4) one month in Yale-New Haven Hospital's Transfusion and Laboratory Medicine Department, focused on blood banking, coagulation testing, flow cytometric analysis, and hematopathology.

+The second year (6 months) and third year (12 months) of training are devoted to research.
 All fellows are expected to engage in a hypothesis-driven research project in a clinical, translational, or basic science arena.

 2nd and 3rd year fellows are expected to present their research at least annually at the Research in Progress conference.
 In addition, it is expected that each fellow’s research activities will lead to at least one abstract presentation at a national meeting (e.g., ASCO, ASH, AACR) and at least one peer-reviewed publication.
 Concurrent course work offered through the University is recommended to augment the fellow’s research goals, and, specifically, fellows are expected to enroll in one or more of the core courses offered through the Investigative Medicine Program (see below Research Opportunities and Programs).
 In addition, fellows who are pursuing a career in clinical investigation are expected to submit an application to the AACR/ASCO Workshop on Methods in Clinical Cancer Research (“Vail Workshop”) or the ASH Clinical Training Research Institute.